joaoantunes87/monorepo/README.md

 yarn storybook
 ```

 Now, we clear `examples` project, since we will be using `storybook` to see our components working.
+Also, removed `packages/ui-shared/test/blah.test.tsx`.
+It was using some boilerplates not existing anymore.

 #### React Native Web and ui-shared on SPA